mtwickett/sqlite-database-builder/README.md

 ```
 python3 create_sqlite_db.py [zipfile_name.zip] [chosen_database_name.db]
 ```
 This will create the database.
-Open the repository in vscode and install the vscode SQLite extension.
+Open the repository in vscode and install the vscode SQLTools and SQLite extensions.
 Open vscode command palatte:
 ```
 CTRL + SHIFT + P
 ```